-If you need your power song to give even more umph, then the Bose SoundSport might give you exactly that extra push you’re looking for.
-With the unmistakable sound signature of the US audio heavyweight, these lightweight earbuds feature a comfortable and secure fit thanks to the StayHear+ tips.
+If you need your power song to push you through that extra mile, then the Bose SoundSport might give you that extra force you’re looking for.
+With the unmistakable sound signature of the audio heavyweight, these lightweight earbuds feature a comfortable and secure fit thanks to the StayHear+ tips.

 For runners with NFC-enabled smartphones and music players, the SoundSport buds can be paired in the blink of an eye.
 The Bose Connect app also allows music sharing with more than one pair of earbuds, ideal if you’re out running with a buddy (and we love that they name which device is connected, something that's great if you're carrying around a phone, media player and tablet).

 The SoundSport range comes in two flavors.
 For an extra $50 you can pick up the Pulse edition which features a built-in heart rate monitor.
 Depending on your training method, this could be a worthwhile investment as we've found their heart rate monitor to generally be fairly precise from the ears with these.

 After true wireless earbuds instead?
 Read our Bose SoundSport Free review

 Weight: 16g | Battery life: 5 hours (25 with case) | Heart rate monitor?: No | On-ear controls?: Yes

 The Under Armour True Wireless Flash earbuds are a solid entry into the true wireless market, with strong audio, ergonomic design, and a hefty battery life (25 hours, including the case's four extra charges) to really make your purchase last throughout the week.